slickframework/web-stack/docs/source/manual/routes.rst

 pattern is to handle a request by delivering the execution to a specific controller that will process the incoming request.

-The ability to determine witch controller will handle the incoming request is do by a `Router`.
+The ability to determine witch controller will handle the incoming request is done by a `Router`.

 The `Router` has a collection of `Route` s with request target patterns and the corresponding `Controller`'s names, handler method and arguments to be called by the `Dispatcher`.